 11. What is FEAL

-12. What is a block cipher?
+12. What are block ciphers?

-Ans.
-BLock cipher applies keys and algorithms to blocks of data as opposed to individual bits that form a stream.
+Block cipher applies keys and algorithms to blocks of data as opposed to individual bits that form a stream.
 Examples include AES 256, 3DES.

 13. What is a one-way hash function?